14th Annual Grammy Awards

-Carole King won all 4 awards it was nominated for including 3 from Big Four.
+Carole King's Tapestry won all four awards it was nominated for, including three of the Big Four awards.

-The 14th Annual Grammy Awards were held on March 14, 1972, and were broadcast live on television in the United States by ABC; the following year, they would move the telecasts to CBS, where they remain to this date.
+The 14th Annual Grammy Awards were held on March 14, 1972, and were broadcast live on television in the United States by ABC; the following year, they would move the telecasts to CBS, where they would remain until 2026 when they will return to ABC in 2027 after 55 years.
 They recognized accomplishments by musicians from the year 1971.